MDA Reports Second Quarter 2017 Results, Declares Quarterly DividendTuesday, August 1, 2017

-Vancouver, BC, August 2, 2016--(T-Net)--MacDonald, Dettwiler and Associates Ltd. (TSX: MDA), a global communications and information company, today reported financial results for the second quarter ended June 30, 2016.
+Richmond, BC, Aug 1, 2017--(T-Net)--MacDonald, Dettwiler and Associates Ltd. (TSX: MDA), a global communications and information company, today reported financial results for the second quarter ended June 30, 2017.

-Net earnings under IFRS for the second quarter of 2016 were $25 million compared with $44 million for the corresponding period of 2015.
-Net earnings this quarter were impacted by the inclusion of a large non-operational, non-recurring item that affected the comparability of financial results to prior period.
+Net earnings under IFRS for the second quarter of 2017 were $25.8 million, consistent with $25.3 million for the same period of last year.
+Net earnings this quarter were impacted by the inclusion and variability of certain large, non-operational items, including share-based compensation expense, restructuring costs, legal and other professional fees related to the acquisition of DigitalGlobe, Inc., and non-cash foreign exchange differences.

 MDA is a global communications and information company providing operational solutions to commercial and government organizations worldwide.